bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

 ---

-Last week I started learning Qwik, I must say I see a lot of potential in this framework.
-As an experiment, I wanted to run a Qwik project in a Docker container.
-In this article, I will show you how I did it.
+In this tutorial, we are going to set up a new Qwik project, build a Docker image from our Qwik project and run the Docker image on our local machine.

 At the time of writing the latest version of Qwik is 0.15.0 and Qwik City 0.0.127.

-I assume that you have NPM, Node and Docker installed already.
+Let's assume that you have NPM, Node and Docker installed already.

 ## Generate Qwik project
 We start with generating a new Qwik project.
-You can follow the steps in the <a href="https://qwik.builder.io/docs/getting-started/" target="_blank">Qwik getting started guide</a> or follow the steps in this below.
+We can follow the steps in the <a href="https://qwik.builder.io/docs/getting-started/" target="_blank">Qwik getting started guide</a> or follow the steps below.

-Open your terminal and run following command
+Open a terminal and run the following command

 ```shell
 npm create qwik@latest
 ```
-The CLI will prompt for an application name, we are going to name our application: *qwik-docker*
+The CLI will prompt for an application name, we are going to name our application: `qwik-docker`

-Select the  *Basic App (QwikCity)* starter and install the npm dependencies.
+Select the  `Basic App (QwikCity)` starter and install the npm dependencies.

-Your terminal should look like this:
+The terminal should look like this:
 ```shell
 🐰 Let's create a Qwik app 🐇   v0.15.0